Terms of service for PocketLaw

 - Schedule 1 - Existing and Approved Sub-Processor

 - Schedule 2 - Technical and Organisational Security Measures

 2. DEFINITIONS AND INTERPRETATION

-"Personal Data" means any information relating to an identified or identifiable living individual that is processed by the Provider on behalf of the Customer as a result of, or in connection with, the provision of the services under the Terms (in the Agreement “Personal Data” is used synonymously with “Personal Data for which the Data Controller is responsible for and which the Data Controller processes on behalf of the Data Processor).
+“Personal Data” means any information relating to an identified or identifiable living individual that is processed by the Processor on behalf of the Controller as a result of, or in connection with, the provision of the services under the Terms (in the Agreement “Personal Data” is used synonymously with “Personal Data for which the Data Controller is responsible for and which the Data Controller processes on behalf of the Data Processor).

-"Data Processor" means the company/organisation/individual that sets out the purposes for which data is processed and is thereby held responsible for ensuring that Personal Data is processed in accordance with Applicable Law.
+“Data Processor” means the company/organisation that sets out the purposes for which data is processed and is thereby held responsible for ensuring that Personal Data is processed in accordance with Applicable Law.
 The parties agree and acknowledge that for the purpose of the Data Protection Legislation the customer is the Controller.

 “Data Controller” is the company/organisation that processes personal data on behalf of the Data Processor and is therefore only permitted to process data in accordance with the Controller’s written instructions.
 The Parties agree and acknowledge that for the purpose of the Data Protection Legislation, PocketLaw Limited is the Processor.